 There is no charge for the COVID-19 vaccine itself.
 However, SHS will charge an administration fee to students, faculty and staff to cover the cost of SHS staff administering the vaccine.
 It is highly recommended that students bring their health insurance information to their appointment so the administration fee can be filed to insurance.
 Faculty and staff are required to bring their insurance information to their appointment.
 For students that do not have health insurance, or for charges that are not covered by insurance for student patients, Texas A&M CARES Act funding will cover the cost of the COVID vaccine administration (i.e., no cost to the student).
 Find detailed cost information below:

 - Faculty/Staff: While there is no charge for the COVID vaccine, SHS will charge a $25 administration fee* that will be filed to your insurance provider.
 Please contact your health insurance provider for more information.

 - Students: While there is no charge for the COVID vaccine, SHS will charge a $15 administration fee* that will be filed to your insurance provider.
-For charges not covered by insurance and for uninsured patients, the SHS Seasonal Vaccine Fund will sponsor the COVID vaccine administration (i.e., no cost to you).
+For charges not covered by insurance and for uninsured patients, Texas A&M CARES Act funding will cover the COVID vaccine administration fee (i.e., no cost to you).

 *The COVID vaccine administration fee covers the cost for SHS staff to administer the vaccine.
 There is no cost to students, faculty or staff for the COVID vaccine itself.
-Any cost not covered by insurance will be paid for by the SHS Seasonal Vaccine Fund or other pandemic funding sources.
+Any cost not covered by insurance will be paid for by Texas A&M CARES Act funding.